david-beauchesne/FoodWeb-MultiStressors/fwms.md

 In doing so, we seek to answer questions of particular significance to
 management:
 1) should species interactions be considered in impact assessments,
-2) should the effects of stressors be evaluated seperately or in combination, and
+2) should the effects of stressors be evaluated separately or in combination, and
 3) which species are most vulnerable to disturbances based on their trophic position?